Display - Property CSS

 • display: flex;

 The element behaves like a block element and is also a flex container for the elements it contains.
-See the detailed explanations on the flex-box page.
+See the detailed explanations on the The flex-box page.

 A